-A knight is a man who has been given the ‘honorary title of knighthood’, in medieval times Knights could be given Knighthood from others Knights, bishops, religious, political people or other important people and leaders in medieval society!
+A knight is a man who has been given the ‘honorary title of knighthood’, in medieval times Knights could be given Knighthood by other Knights, bishops, religious, political people, or other important people and leaders in medieval society!

-In early medieval history a knight was a mounted warrior an ‘Elite Fighter’.
+In early medieval history, a knight was a mounted warrior and an ‘Elite Fighter’.

-Medieval Knights were well placed in the Feudal system, they were usually bodyguards or mercenary fighters for a wealthy nobility, lords, Kings and received land holdings for their military services.
+Medieval Knights were well placed in the Feudal system, they were usually bodyguards or mercenary fighters for a wealthy nobility, lords, and Kings and received landholdings for their military services.

-Knights could also described as vassals within the Feudal system – A Vassal was a ‘Land Holder’ a person who had land given to them in return for military services, loyalty and allegiance.
+Knights could also be described as vassals within the Feudal system.
+A Vassal was a ‘Land Holder’ a person who had land given to them in return for military services, loyalty, and allegiance.

-Knights can be also be described as ‘elite mounted warriors’ who were skilled in horsemanship.
+Knights can also be described as ‘elite mounted warriors’ who were skilled in horsemanship.

 Knighthoods are still given today but modern knights are nothing like and have no connection to the traditional warrior knight of the Middle Ages.